PhiloMathysicist/QFDE/README.md

 5. The explicit form of the exact solution, appropriate for both the IC & BCs will be investigated.
 The integral, containing the absolute values in one of the stages must be dealt with initially by breaking in two, and there may be a way to retrieve the exact functionality of all the parameters in a final form subsequently.
 In addition, the more well-known case over the infinite-domain doesn't apply here, as we are dealing with finite bounded intervals.
 The complication is largely due to that (the existence of BCs on top of the ICs)!

 6. A collection of noiseless simulation, noisy simulation and QPU run of the stage 4 (along with perhaps a noiseless variant for that of 2) could be feasible.
 This shall be on the agenda later (barring the QPU run currently for factors out of control!).
+It is imperative to pay sufficient attention to QRE and the appropriate QEM techniques, where applicable in between!